ersinesen/pgpatrol/replit_agent/architecture.md

 ## Overview

 PostgreSQL Monitor is a cross-platform application built with Flutter and Dart, designed to provide real-time monitoring of PostgreSQL database instances.
-The application follows an Apple-inspired minimalist design aesthetic and is intended to run on multiple platforms, with particular support for web deployment on Replit.
+The application follows an Apple-inspired minimalist design aesthetic and is intended to run on multiple platforms, with particular support for web deployment.

 ## System Architecture

-The application follows a client-server architecture with clear separation of concerns:
+The application follows a layered architecture with clear separation of concerns:

-1. **Frontend Layer (Flutter/Dart)** - Contains screens and widgets responsible for UI rendering
+1. **Presentation Layer** - Contains screens and widgets responsible for UI rendering
-2. **API Layer (Node.js)** - Middleware that securely connects to PostgreSQL and exposes data via RESTful endpoints
+2. **Service Layer** - Handles communication with PostgreSQL databases
-3. **Database Layer (PostgreSQL)** - The monitored database instance
+3. **Model Layer** - Defines data structures used throughout the application

-This architecture enhances security by preventing direct database access from the client.
-The application uses a reactive programming approach with Dart streams to handle real-time data updates from the API.
+The application is primarily client-side, connecting directly to PostgreSQL databases using the `postgres` package.
+It uses a reactive programming approach with Dart streams to handle real-time data updates.

 ## Key Components